Gluesticks Blog

 lining inside stocking

-• Place the inner/lining stocking inside the outer stocking, with wrong sides facing each other and lining up side seams. (see photo above)
+• Place the inner/lining stocking inside the outer stocking, with the wrong sides facing each other and lining up side seams. (see photo above)

 adding loop to christmas stocking